The stories of some of the hundreds of historic parks & gardens in Hampshire have already been researched – others are still waiting.

 WHY RESEARCH AND RECORD?

 ‘Research and recording’ is carried out first and foremost to identify what was there and what remains; to indicate parks and gardens endangered by neglect or inappropriate development and to inform proposals for change, providing opportunities for restoration, conservation or appropriate development.
 Much of the research comes from public sources, in particular the Hampshire, Portsmouth and Southampton Record Offices and local studies libraries but increasingly information is available on the web.

 The aim is to ensure that any future development is sympathetic to the park or garden’s historic roots while at the same time the knowledge gained should assist owners, inform and promote public interest and create appreciation and enjoyment of the site.
 There is also a wider remit to help inform national, regional and local government bodies involved in planning policies for sustainable development.

 Completed research reports are provided to Hampshire County Council.
-Hard copies are held at the Trust’s offices and some are deposited at the Hampshire Record Office.
+Hard copies are deposited at the Hampshire Record Office.
 Access is at our discretion.
-If you wish to enquire about access to a full report please contact
+If you wish to enquire about access to a full report please contact:

 COULD YOU BE A GARDEN DETECTIVE?

 We welcome new researchers to our small but active group.
 You don’t need expertise or knowledge but you do need enthusiasm.
 Training and help will be given to get you started.

 – please click here to request a login to our private site that provides information on Getting started, useful links etc and our Data Entry Form.